Imogen (Cymbeline): Artistic allusions

 Stephen Dedalus alludes to Imogen in Ulysses, referring to the episode in which Iachomo observes the mole on her breast: "Ravisher and ravished, what he would, but would not, go with him from Lucrece's bluecircled ivory globes to Imogen's breast, bare, with its mole cinquespotted."

 E. M. Forster alludes to Imogen in Where Angels Fear to Tread when describing Lilia's sadness in her marriage: "Not Cordelia nor Imogen more deserves our tears."

 A character in Anthony Trollope's Barchester Towers mentions Imogen: "Imogen was true, but how was she rewarded?
 Her lord believed her to be the paramour of the first he who came near her in his absence."

 John Keats, a great admirer of Shakespeare, in a famous letter to Richard Woodhouse, contrasts Imogen to one of Shakespeare's most notoriously immoral characters, Iago, in order to describe the character of the poet: "The poetical character has no self—it is everything and nothing—it has no character and enjoys light and shade; it lives in gusto, be it foul or fair, high or low, rich or poor, mean or elevated—it has as much delight in conceiving an Iago as an Imogen.
 What shocks the virtuous philosopher delights the chameleon poet...
 A poet is the most unpoetical of anything in existence because he has no identity, he is continually filling some other body."

 Imogen is also alluded to in Nathaniel Hawthorne's short story "The Antique Ring": "Or, who knows, but it is the very ring which Posthumus received from Imogen?"

 In George Bernard Shaw's rewrite of the last act of Cymbeline, Cymbeline Refinished, Imogen becomes a much more assertive figure in line with Shaw's feminist views.
 She continually questions both Iachimo and Postumus at the end, refusing to forgive them before finally saying that she will "go home and make the best of it, as other women must".

+In the Disney+ TV series The Veil (2024), the main character played by Elisabeth Moss, a secret agent keen on Shakespeare’s work, names herself Imogen for the time of her mission.